The searchers are looking for a specific website or a specific topic.

 They already know exactly where they want to go.

 But why are they searching on Google?
-It may be just quicker and easier for them to go to Google and type the URL into the address bar, or they may not know the exact URL or how to spell it.
+It may be just quicker and easier for them to go to Google than type the URL into the address bar, or they may not know the exact URL and how to spell it.

 Examples of Navigational searches